valyala/fasthttp/http2/DESIGN.md

 Bounded: concurrent streams, event/command queues, frame size, HPACK tables, header list size, cached header strings, push depth, pending priority updates, closed-stream tombstones.
-More than 1000 RST_STREAM/s from a peer or a CONTINUATION run longer than 64 frames closes the connection with `ENHANCE_YOUR_CALM`.
+More than 1000 peer or peer-induced RST_STREAM/s, or a CONTINUATION run longer than 64 frames, closes the connection with `ENHANCE_YOUR_CALM`.

-Two defaults were chosen by measurement:
+Two independent upload defaults are intentional:

-**Connection receive window: 4 MiB** (1 MiB per stream), same as HTTP/1's default `MaxRequestBodySize`.
-Configurable via `MaxUploadBufferPerConnection`.
+**Connection receive flow-control window: 4 MiB** (1 MiB per stream), same as the measured HTTP/2 connection-level window used by this implementation.
+`MaxUploadBufferPerConnection` controls this wire-level window only.
+It limits unconsumed DATA in flight and is replenished as the server copies or consumes request bytes; it is not a cap on the total size of ordinary buffered bodies.

+**Buffered request-body budget: 128 MiB per connection.**
+`MaxBufferedRequestBodyPerConnection` is a separate hard aggregate memory budget held until each buffered request's handler and stream are released.
+A stream that would exceed this budget is reset with `ENHANCE_YOUR_CALM`.
+Streaming bodies return budget as handlers consume data.
+The larger default is
+deliberate: ordinary HTTP/2 multiplexing must allow, for example, eight concurrent 1 MiB uploads and thirty-two concurrent 4 MiB uploads without turning connection memory pressure into routine request failure.
+Services with larger or more numerous buffered uploads can raise the budget explicitly or enable `StreamRequestBody`.

+This is a retained-body limit, not a total connection heap limit.
+The independent RequestCtx cache described below can coexist with active bodies;
+deployments with a strict per-connection memory target must size both `MaxBufferedRequestBodyPerConnection` and `Server.MaxProtocolRequestCtxCacheBytes`.

+`Server.MaxRequestBodySize` remains the independent per-request limit and defaults to 4 MiB.
+Increasing the aggregate budget does not make an 8 MiB individual request valid unless that server limit is raised too.

 | | 16 MiB | 4 MiB | 1 MiB (x/net default) |
 | --- | ---: | ---: | ---: |